muabui1012/ltnc/README.md

 How to play:
 	Simply, select a cell and direction.
-The game will be ended if both two big cell on the left and right are empty Read the Huongdan.docx
+The game will be ended if both two big cell on the left and right are empty.
+	For more details, read the Huongdan.docx (Vietnamese)